bgh-github/streamlink-handoff/README.md

 > :warning: After installing the extension, the first-time native messaging host setup [explained here](#first-time-setup) **must** be performed for it to work correctly

-The extension respects your privacy and does not collect any data.
+Streamlink Handoff respects your privacy and does not collect any data.

 ## In Action